lucastravi/mortgage_backed_securities/README.md

-# DATA SCIENCE EXERCISE - MORTGAGE BACK SECURITIES
+# DATA SCIENCE EXERCISE - MORTGAGE BACKED SECURITIES

 Credit risk is a problem we face on a daily basis on our Data Science team.
 You have received in an email a mortgage backed securities database on 50k mortgages.
 The database contains features about the mortgage contract, payment of